 \textbf{Step 2: (Solution to~\eqref{eq:P2smooth} as a dynamical system)} To solve~\eqref{eq:P2smooth} online, we propose a dynamical system extending the Nesterov's accelerated-gradient method by adapting gradients of the time-varying objective function.
 In particular, let $\vect{u}_t$, $t\in \integernonnegative$, be solutions of~\eqref{eq:P2smooth} and let us consider the solution system with some $\vect{u}_{0} \in \mathcal{U}$ and $\vect{y}_{0}=\vect{u}_{0} $, as

 where $\varepsilon_t \leq {\mu}/{b_t}$ with positive parameters $\mu$ and $b_t:=b$ being those define $G_{\mu}(t,\vect{u})$.
 We denote by $\nabla G_{\mu}$ the derivative of $G_{\mu}$ w.r.t. its second argument and denote by $\Pi_{\mathcal{U}}(\vect{y})$ the projection of $\vect{y}$ onto $ \mathcal{U}$ as in Assumption~\ref{assump:cvxu} on convex decision oracle.
-We derive the gradient function $\nabla G_{\mu}$ can be computed in closed form for problems of interest, see, e.g., Appendix~\ref{appx:gradients} for those of the proposed problems.
-Further, we select the moment coefficient $\eta_t $ as in Appendix~\ref{appx:stability}.
+Note that, the gradient function $\nabla G_{\mu}$ can be computed in closed form for problems of interest, see, e.g., Appendix~\ref{appx:gradients} for those of the proposed problems.
+Further, we select the moment coefficient $\eta_t \in\realnonnegative$ as in Appendix~\ref{appx:stability}.
 In the following, we leverage Appendix~\ref{appx:stability} on the stability analysis of the solution system~\eqref{eq:oagsol} for a regret bound between online decisions and optimal solutions of~\eqref{eq:P1}. \begin{theorem}[Probabilistic regret bound of~\eqref{eq:P1}] Given any $t \geq 2$, let us denote by $\vect{u}_{t}$ and $\vect{u}_{t}^{\star}$ the decision generated by~\eqref{eq:oagsol} and an optimal solution which solves the online Problem~\eqref{eq:P1}, respectively.
 Consider the dynamic regret to be the difference of the cost expected to incur if we implement $\vect{u}_{t}$ instead of $\vect{u}_{t}^{\star}$, defined as Then, the regret $R_t$ is bounded in probability as follows where $W_{t}$ depends on the system state at time $t-T$, and $F_{t}$ depends on the variation of the optimal objective values in $\mathcal{T}$, i.e.,